-Variations refer to having the same set in many design styles.
+Variations refer to having the same pack in many design styles.
 This is one of our Criteria for approving icons and illustrations.

-Creating the same icon set in several different styles can be a good idea in some cases.
+Creating the same pack in several different styles can be a good idea in some cases.
 However, icon designers should be careful to not create too many variations of the same set, as that will clutter up the search engine.

 How many variations are allowed?

-Iconfinder will accept 1 variation of icon sets in each major icon style.
+Iconfinder will accept 1 variation of packs in each major icon style.
 By "major icon design style" includes glyph (solid), line, flat, 3D, skeuomorphic, cartoon, hand-drawn, and pixel.

 Please note, you do not have to limit yourself to just these four styles.
 You are free to do hand-drawn, cartoon, 3D, and/or skeuomorphic.
 This rule is to cut down on the number of nearly identical icons (such as doing a line icon then putting the exact same icon in a circle, a square, and a hexagon, then doing different colors of each shape).
 These variations do not qualify as different icons, but just a minor decorative change.